|Previous Article||matchIT SQL Index||Next Article|

 Once the task has been configured you can now run the task.
 Once complete it will output up to 4 tables in the same database as the source.
 These are the tables that were described in the “More Options” section.

 Additionally, a log file is produced which contains all the hits for the accepted suppression jobs you have processed for the stated month.
-This will need to be communicated back to helpIT systems support who will request the logs for the previous month at the beginning of each month new month.
+This will need to be communicated back to Syniti support who will request the logs for the previous month at the beginning of each month new month.
 By default the file is output to the following directory:

 For information on running suppressions using Stored Procedures, please click here